sdon2/thermal-printer-tray/README.md

   * [Install dependencies](../../wiki/install-dependencies)
   * [Compile, Package](../../wiki/compiling)

-Thanks to [QZ Tray](https://qz.io) for providing the base for this base code.
+Thanks to [QZ Tray](https://qz.io) for providing the base for this code.